vizthex123/ExtraDataModels/CFAssets/cf_desc.md

 <br />

-### Installation Instructions
+# Installation Instructions

-1) After downloading the pack, get [Open Loader](https://www.curseforge.com/minecraft/mc-mods/open-loader).
+1) After downloading the datapack, get [Open Loader](https://www.curseforge.com/minecraft/mc-mods/open-loader). *If you want the trivia entries, download the latest version of the [resource pack](https://www.curseforge.com/minecraft/texture-packs/extra-data-models-trivia) as well*

-1a) *If you want the trivia entries, download the [resource pack](https://www.curseforge.com/minecraft/texture-packs/extra-data-models-trivia) as well!*
+2) Place the datapack into `config/openloader/data`

-2) Place the datapack into `config/openloader/data` and resource pack into `config/openloader/resources`
+3) **Optional:** Enable the trivia pack in the game's settings. ***If you downloaded it manually, you can place it into `config/openloader/resources` and it will auto-enable itself.***

-3) Load your world and the new models will be added to it.
-If a mod isn't loaded, the model/loot/changes won't load in.
+4) **Optional:** Load your world and check one of the models from the datapack to view its trivia entry. ***If the datapack isn't loaded, this resource pack won't do anything!***

-4) When updating the datapack, repeat step 2 - just overrride the .zip with the new one and it'll update everything.
+5) When updating the datapack, repeat step 2 - just override the .zip with the new one and it'll update everything. ***Same applies for manually updating the resource pack.***

 If you downloaded the trivia pack through a launcher, just enable it in-game (and make sure it's [enabled by default](https://www.curseforge.com/minecraft/mc-mods/default-options) if you plan to publish your modpack)